zkmkarlsruhe/serial-button-osc/README.md

 Description
 -----------

-I got a big red button with a USB cable from the Vidoestudio.
+I got a big red button with a USB cable from the Videostudio.
 Inside the box is a microcontroller which communicates over a serial port and sends a '3' character when the button is pressed.

 This project simply listens for the character and sends an OSC message on a button press.